The Story of Abraham (tapestries): Later royal use

 The tapestries were probably among those described as "scenes from Genesis" used with the Acts of the Apostles to decorate Westminster Abbey for the coronation of Elizabeth I. They were frequently displayed in the following centuries and Charles I hung them at a number of state occasions, including the celebration of St. George's Feast in April 1635, and the receptions of the Moroccan and of the Spanish ambassadors in 1637 and 1649.
 Following his deposition in 1649, an inventory of Charles I's goods valued the series at "£10 per yard or £8260".
 However, rather than sell them, as he did with a number of Charles's valuable possessions, Oliver Cromwell decided to retain the series for his own use.
+In 1656, he ordered the artist Francis Cleyn to make designs for new tapestries based on the set, and one of these suites survives at Blickling Hall.

 Following the demise of the Commonwealth of England, the tapestries were once again put to state use.
 Both Charles II and his successor, James II of England, hung parts of the series at their coronations in Westminster Abbey.
 It was at this time that Charles II commissioned a second set of lesser quality, replicating the Story of Abraham series, which still hang in Jerusalem Chamber of Westminster Abbey; the reason for this commission remains unknown.
 Repairs were carried out on the originals in 1663 and 1664.
 During the reign of William III, some of the series was hung in the King's Bedchamber.
 By 1742 they were recorded as being set in the Audience Chamber and Drawing Room at Hampton Court.

 Whilst some of the tapestries were used at the coronations of George I and George II, the tapestries 'languished' during the Hanoverian era.
 They were still in a good state of repair by 1727, being described as "very large and very rich with silver and gold", but by this point Hampton Court had ceased to be a regular residence for the monarch a great number of the palaces treasures were transported elsewhere to furnish other palaces.
 With little interest from succeeding monarchs, the palace was converted into a museum by William IV in 1830.